hushicai/node-phpcgi/README.md

 mocha
 ```

-This repo is inspired from [gateway](https://github.com/fgnass/gateway.git).
+This package is inspired from [gateway](https://github.com/fgnass/gateway.git).